chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/filtering.md

 # Filtering with Where

-Learn how to filter search results using Where expressions and the Key/K class.
+Learn how to filter search results using Where expressions and the Key/K class to narrow down your search to specific documents, IDs, or metadata values.

 ## The Key/K Class

+The `Key` class (aliased as `K` for brevity) provides a fluent interface for building filter expressions.
+Use `K` to reference document fields, IDs, and metadata properties.

 {% Tabs %}